-Q&As: Self-Reporting Criminal Charges to the College
+Q&As: Self-Reporting to the College

 The following questions and answers provide clarification on chiropodists and podiatrists’ (members’) self-reporting obligations when they are charged with an offence.